Grenadian Americans: History

 The Grenadian migration to the United States began in the first half of the twentieth century.
 Grenadians first settled in cities of the northeastern US, primarily in New York and Boston.
 Between 1900 and 1940 the number of Grenadians who immigrated to the US did not reach a thousand.

 Grenadian immigration to the US increased only from the 1950s, after World War II.
 This increase was due to female migration at the end of the decade.
 However, few Grenadians were allowed to immigrate to the US legally.
 Grenadian women often worked as nurses or maids.
 In the mid-1950s, "when oil refineries were machined" in Grenada and had reduced their operating income, the US allowed a group of oil workers from Grenada to immigrate to this country.
 These Grenadians managed to immigrate to the US legally by various means.
 Some had managed to establish relationships with important people from the oil companies, in which they worked, or the naval base of other Caribbean places, particularly in Chaguaramas, Trinidad, and their bosses recommended them to American employers.
 Others enrolled their children at US schools, and when they got jobs and came into contact with people who "help them with immigration requirements", they asked that their parents obtain a legal status to live in the U.S. Others originally immigrated to England or to the United States Virgin Islands, where they worked in oil refineries, to emigrate from there (most of them crossing Canada), to the United States.

 Canada sponsored labor courses to train women in domestic service (which lasted two years) in the Caribbean.
 After finishing the courses, these women were able to migrate to the United States, although only a few hundred of them did so.
-They immigrated to places such as Washington, DC, New York, and Boston.
+They immigrated to places such as Washington, D.C., New York, and Boston.
 In the 1960s, the US favored the immigration of Caribbean maids to the United States.
 Hundreds of women from Grenada immigrated to the US to work in domestic service in the Northeast, mainly in New York.

 Following the adoption of the Hart-Celler Immigration Reform, 1965, the number of Grenadians who moved to this country increased.
 This law replaced the mass European immigration to the US by the Caribbean.

 Between 1960 and 1980, 10,391 Grenadians immigrated to the US legally.

 In the 1970s and 1980s, many Grenadians who moved to the US did that for political reasons.
 They rejected the change of politicians in Grenada, since the policies exercised by the government of Grenada were being influenced by communism.

 Immigration from Grenada to the United States also took place between 2004 and 2005 after Hurricane Ivan and Hurricane Emily Struck Grenada.

 In September 2009, an American of Grenadian descent, Jumaane Williams, became the first Grenadian-American in New York City's Council.

 It is documented that from 1900 to 2019 roughly around 22,000 - 32,000 Grenadians immigrated to the United States of America.